 — From Love Enthroned, Chapter 1: "Love Revealed."

-These posts come from several sources.
-The blog gains its name from the book Steele's Answers published in 1912.
+This blog gains its name from the book Steele's Answers published in 1912.
 I am slowly blogging through Steele's Answers, posting each Q & A in the order in which they appear (whether I personally agree with the answer or not).
 But, these posts come from several other sources, as well.
 I post particularly eloquent passages from Dr. Steele's other writings.
 Occasionally I post "guest blogs" from other holiness writers.

 Monday, December 17, 2012